astutespruce/sa-blueprint-sv/analysis/prep/README.md

 The final Blueprint 2020 data were posted by USFWS to https://www.sciencebase.gov/catalog/file/get/5f13148d82ce21d4c40a4ac8?name=Blueprint_2020_Data_Download.zip on 8/14/2020.

+Binned versions of continuous indicators were prepared by USFWS and sent separately.

+Greenways and Trails were preprocessed before using, to set 0 values to NODATA.
+This is so that this still appear in lower-resolution overviews created from the data (these are derived from linear features).

 ### Summary units

 Blueprint data were summarized to HUC12 subwatersheds and marine lease blocks.